trychlos/pwix-modal/README.md

 _Note_: the package is cool enough to destroy itself the Blaze created view on dialog close.
 So you don't have to take care about that.

 ### Events

+`md-click`

+A button has been clicked.

+The clicked button is provided as data of the event.

 `md-modal-close`